jfroom/docker-compose-rails-selenium-example/README.md

 ## Docker & Travis CI

 `docker-compose.ci.yml`
+- Command launches the test server.
 - Configures ports that are only exposed to the Docker network — not to the host machine.
 Travis was blocking some of the external ports.
-- This override file is executed in `.travis.yml` as: `docker-compose -f docker-compose.yml -f docker-compose.ci.yml up`
+- This override file is executed in `.travis.yml` as: `docker-compose -f docker-compose.yml -f docker-compose.ci.yml up -d`

 # References
 New to Docker & Rails?
 Unfamiliar with the issues surrounding the topics above?
 Start here.
 Much of this repo is an derivative & build upon the content of these quality resources: